 Which Has Better Picture Quality?
 PAL or NTSC ?

 PAL offers 50 fields per second.
 Why?
 Europe uses a 50 Hertz power supply.

-50 fields per second equals 25 alternating lines which equals 25 frames per second.
+50 fields per second equal 25 alternating lines which equal 25 frames per second.

 This means that picture motion is displayed faster.

 A lower frame rate means PAL has more horizontal lines than NTSC.

 PAL has 625 horizontal lines compared to NTSC’s 525 lines.

 Based on this, PAL offers a better picture quality and resolution.

 In these days of digital television, analog video takes a back seat.
 The difference between NTSC and PAL is less pronounced.